 Since there are no laws excusing rent from tenants or providing relief specifically to landlords, working out a deal with your landlord is likely the best way to reduce your rent payments right now.

-If you can't pay your rent, it's a good idea to ask your landlord if you can transition to a payment plan where you commit to a partial amount of rent each month.
+If you can't pay your rent, it's a good idea to ask your landlord if you can transition to a payment plan where you commit to paying a partial amount of rent each month.
 You should contact your landlord as soon as possible.
-Explain why you can't pay along with what you could realistically pay and for how long.
+Explain why you can't pay, along with what you could realistically pay and for how long.

-How will coronavirus affect your renters insurance?
+How will the coronavirus pandemic affect your renters insurance?

 - State Farm